-Research categories Purposes and description of each research category Type of fund (1) Grants-in-Aid for S cientific Research Grant-in-Aid for Specially Promoted Research Outstanding and distinctive research conducted by one or a relatively small number of researchers expected to achieve remarkably excellent research results that open up a new scientific field.
+As of N /lay, 2025 Research categories Purposes and description of each research category be of und rants-in-Aio for Scientific Research Grant-in-Aid for Specially Promoted Research Outstanding and distinctive research conducted by one or a relatively small number of researchers expected to achieve remarkably excellent research results that open up a new scientific field.
 (3 to 5 years (In a truly necessary case, period up to 7 years is acceptable.); 200 million to 500 million yen per project (In a truly necessary case, applicants may apply for a budget exceeding 500 million yen is asked for.))
-SG Grant-in-Aid for Scientific Research on Innovative Areas (Research in a proposed research area) This category is intended to foster novel research areas proposed by diverse groups of researchers that are expected to lead to development and heightening of Japan's research level in the respective fields, to be conducted by collective research efforts through collaboration, scholarly training, shared use of equipment, etc. (5 years; generally set between 10 million to 300 million yen per fiscal year per proposed area) [A call for proposals for budget for collecting research results of Finished Research Area only is put out in FY2023 and beyond.]
-SG Grant-in-Aid for Transformative Research Areas (A) Research areas proposed through co-creative and interdisciplinary efforts of diverse researchers, which aim to create research areas that will lead the way to radical transformation of and change in the existing framework and/or direction of research as well as upgrade and level-up of scientific research in Japan and nurturing of young researchers, and will contribute to the development of the proposed research areas through efforts for joint research and shared use of equipment, etc. (5 years; more than 50 million yen and up to 300 million yen per fiscal year per research area (In a truly necessary case, a budget exceeding 300 million yen may be requested.))
-(B) Research areas proposed by compact groups of researchers who will be bearers of the next generation of research with a smaller budget scale (about 3 or 4 groups), which aim to create research areas that will SG lead the way to radical transformation of and change in the existing framework and/or direction of research as well as upgrade and level-up of scientific research in Japan through more challenging and exploratory research, and expected to lead to Transformative Research Areas (A) in the future.
-(3 years; 50 million yen or less per fiscal year per research area) Research project) (S) 22 jointly by multiple researchers.
-(A) SG (B) 3 to 5 years; 5 million to 20 million yen (B) , and the second (C) MF Grant-in-Aid for Challenging Research conducted by a single or multiple researcher that aims at radically transforming the existing research framework and/or changing the research direction and has a potential of rapid development.
+S ŝG Grant-in-Aid for Transformative Research Areas (A) Research areas proposed through co-creative and interdisciplinary efforts of diverse researchers, which aim to create research areas that will lead the way to radical transformation of and change in the existing framework and/or direction of research as well as upgrade and level-up of scientific research in Japan and nurturing of young researchers, and will contribute to the development of the proposed research areas through efforts for joint research and shared use of equipment, etc. (5 years; more than 50 million yen and up to 300 million yen per fiscal year per research area (In a truly necessary case, a budget exceeding 300 million yen may be requested.))
+(B) Research areas proposed by compact groups of researchers who will be bearers of the next generation of research with a smaller budget scale (about 3 or 4 groups), which aim to create research areas that will lead the way to radical transformation of and change in the existing framework and/or direction of research as well as upgrade and level-up of scientific research in Japan through more challenging and exploratory research, and expected to lead to Transformative Research area) S SG (S): Creative/pioneering research conducted by one or a relatively small number of researchers.
+(S) Grant-in-Aid for (5 years in principle; 50 to 200 million yen per project) (A),(B),(C) (A) SG Scientific Research Creative/pioneering research conducted by one researcher or jointly by multiple researchers.
+(A) 3 to 5 years; 20 million to 50 million yen (B) МЕ (B) 3 to 5 years; 5 million to 20 million yen (C) 3 to 5 years; 5 million yen or less (C) MF Grant-in-Aid for Challenging Research (Pioneering/Exp loratory) Research conducted by a single or multiple researcher that aims at radically transforming the existing research framework and/or changing the research direction and has a potential of rapid development.
 The scope of the (Exploratory) category encompasses research proposals that are highly exploratory and/or are in their budding stages.
-(Pioneering) 3 to 6 years; 5 million to 20 million yen (Exploratory) 2 to 3 years; 5 million yen or less MF Grant-in-Aid for Early-Career Scientists Research conducted by an individual researcher (2) who is less than 8 years after Ph.D. acquisition.
-(2 to 5 years; up to 5 million yen per project) MF Grant-in-Aid for Research conducted by a single researcher who has been freshly appointed to a research position, or who has returned from his/her maternity, childcare or other kinds of leave.
-(1 to2 years; up to 1.5 million per fiscal year) MF Grant-in-Aid for Encouragement of Scientists Individuals who belong to educational or research institutions, private companies, etc. and engage in the researches to contribute to the promotion of the science.
-(1 year; 100 thousand to 1 million yen per project) SG Grant-in-Aid for Special Purposes Research projects of pressing urgency and importance.
-MF Grant-in-Aid for Publication of Scientific Research Results Publication of Research Results Subsidy for publication and/or international dissemination of research achievements of high academic values executed by academic societies and other organizations.
-Enhancement of International Dissemination of Information Of Information Enhancement of International dissemination of academic information for the purpose of international academic exchange.
-Scientific Subsidy for academic publication of research results (books) authored by an individual or a group of researchers.
-Databases Subsidy for creation and operation of a database open to public use, by an individual or a group of researchers.
+(Pioneering) 3 to 6 years; 5 million to 20 million yen (Exploratory) 2 to 3 years; 5 million yen or less Ν ИF Grant-in-Aid for Early-Career Scientists Research conducted by an individual researcher () who is less than 8 years after Ph.D. acquisition.
+(2 to 5 years; up to 5 million yen per project) Ν ИF () Individuals who are in the prospect of acquiring Ph.D.
+Including those who are deemed less than eight years after the acquexempting the period of maternity leave or the period of raising press Ph.D. acquisition.